1896–97 Hamburg dockworkers' strike: Triumph of entrepreneurs and repression

-While the workers had to digest a total defeat, the entrepreneurs triumphed publicly.
-They credited themselves with having dealt a powerful blow to “international social democracy” and decided the “question of power” in their favour.
+Entrepreneurs publicly celebrated this result.
+Many credited themselves with having dealt a powerful blow to “international social democracy” and felt they had decided the “question of power” in their favour.
 With their demonstrated intransigence, they claimed to have served not only Hamburg's economy and shipping industry, but the entire German working life.
-They had defended the “bourgeois order on which the welfare and well-being of all our fellow citizens rest.”
+They saw themselves as having defended the “bourgeois order on which the welfare and well-being of all our fellow citizens rest.”

 The reactions of the employers were not limited to exaggerated statements in the press.
 The strikers experienced what many of them had feared.
 Only in rare cases were they rehired.
 Many employers demanded a written declaration that they would not take action against the strikebreakers.
 Some bosses demanded to see proof of union membership and tore it up.
 Many workers had to accept lower wages than before the strike.
 The state, as an employer, also showed no mercy.
 Initially, none of the state quay workers who had gone on strike were rehired.
 Later, those who were rehired had to accept lower-paid jobs as unskilled labourers.
 After the strike ended, the position of quay director was filled by a staunch opponent of social democracy.